joseph-a-levine/authoring/_older/february_2024.md

 ### Matt Lakeman's West Africa series

-I don't remember reading all of these, but as a friend pointed out, I've linked to them before!
+[Matt Lakeman](https://mattlakeman.org/)'s West Africa series has come to a close, with [an addendum](https://mattlakeman.org/2024/01/27/other-notes-on-west-africa/) on every country which didn't get it's own post.
+I don't remember reading all of his country posts, but as a friend pointed out, I've linked to them before!

 ## Links